solana-labs/solana/docs/src/integrations/exchange.md

 ## Node Setup

-We highly recommend setting up at least two of your own Solana api nodes to give you a trusted entrypoint to the network, allow you full control over how much data is retained, and ensure you do not miss any data if one node fails.
+This section explains various setup topics to run the Solana full node (called `solana-validator`).

+In short, we highly recommend setting up at least two nodes on high-grade computers/cloud instances, timely maintenance for newer versions, and watchful service operations with a bundled monitoring tool.

+As a result, this setup enables you:
+- to have a trusted gateway of the Solana mainnet-beta network (called the mainnet-beta cluster) to query various information via RPC and to submit transactions for withdrawals
+- to have full control over how much historical block data is retained
+- to maintain your service availability even if one node fails

+Firstly, our node demands a relatively high computing resource to process blocks without delay due to very high TPS without sharding.
+For specific requirements, there is [hardware recommendations](../running-validator/validator-reqs.md).

 To run an api node: